Shopify Email vs. Mailchimp: Which should you choose in 2025?

 Get my copy

-Let’s start this Shopify Email vs. Mailchimp comparison with a quick side-by-side comparison of features.
-Later, we’ll delve into a more in-depth comparison.
+Let’s take a look at Shopify Email vs. Mailchimp with a side-by-side comparison of features.
+We’ll go into detail on each one later.

 FeaturesMailchimpShopify Email

-Email list buildingLanding page builder and a form builderNo built-in tools, but it has a free Shopify Forms app
+Email list buildingLanding page and form buildersFree Shopify Forms app (no built-in tools)

 PricingOne free plan and three paid plans: